stock2shop/website/content/user-docs/getting-started/isync.md

 Raising orders into iSync is a straightforward process.
 During the data discussion one of our Technicians will confirm how orders should be raised.

 ## What’s next
 Below is an overview outlining the next steps:

 1. Data Discussion
-    *   Discuss product configuration
+    - Discuss product configuration
-    *   Discuss customer configuration
+    - Discuss customer configuration
-    *   Discuss order configuration
+    - Discuss order configuration
-    *   Note: This will be scheduled by one of our technicians
+    - Prerequisite for raising orders in iSync
 2. Initiate Sync to Stock2Shop
 3. Test channel integration (products / orders)

+{{< class alert alert-primary >}}
-Data Discussion (**Step 1**) will be scheduled by one of our technicians
+Data Discussion **(Step 1)** will be scheduled by one of our technicians
+{{< /class >}}

 Any questions?
-[Contact us](https://www.stock2shop.com/contact-us/) – we’re happy to help.
+[Contact us](/contact-us) – we’re happy to help.